10 Best Stripe Alternatives for 2023

 - Limited support hours

-- Stripe’s hardware is more expensive.
+- Square hardware is less expensive

 Square appears on our lists of: